...

 The Secret Superpowers That Help Termites Thrive

 What’s the secret to their staying power?
 Termites have evolved unique adaptations that make them extraordinarily resilient.
-For starters, their ability to digest cellulose, a major plant component, sets them apart.
-They achieve this through a symbiotic relationship with gut microorganisms like bacteria and protozoa.

 Are Termites Threatening Your Property?